 Dental implant assessment

-Your dental implant procedure will begin with a thorough assessment of your mouth and teeth, and will include x-rays and digital photographs.
-Your dental practitioner will assess whether you have any bone loss and discuss your tooth replacement options with you.
+Your dental implant procedure will begin with a consultation with a dentist who will thoroughly assess your mouth and teeth with x-rays and digital photographs.
+Your dental practitioner will check whether you have any bone loss and discuss your tooth replacement options with you.
 Then you will be presented with a treatment plan and costing, which could take up to 18 months to complete.

 If you need a bone graft, this will probably be the first step of your dental implant procedure.
 If you need a major graft, you may need to book a separate procedure; if you are having a minor bone graft it may be possible to perform it before your implant is placed.